 At the end of the trial, we will report results to the funder of the research and publish them in appropriate academic and professional journals and at conferences.
-We will contact you with the results of the trial once it is finished.
-The publications are made available to the general public on websites such as the NIHR, ClinicalTrials.gov, ICU networks, INVOLVE Clinical Research Ambassador Group, PubMed, open access Medical Education (FOAMed), charities such as the Intensive Care Unit Support Teams for Ex-Patients (ICUsteps) and the Critical Care Patients and Relatives Committee (PatRel), should you be interested.
+We will contact you and/or your relative/friend/patient with the results of the trial once it is finished.
+The publications are made available to the general public on websites such as the NIHR, ClinicalTrials.gov, ICU networks, INVOLVE Clinical Research Ambassador Group, PubMed, open access Medical Education (FOAMed), charities such as the Intensive Care Unit Support Teams for Ex-Patients (ICUsteps) and the Critical Care Patients and Relatives Committee (PatRel), should you and/or your relative/friend/patient be interested.
 There will also a Patient and Public Involvement (PPI) dissemination event to discuss the findings.
-You will not be identified in any publication.
+Your relative/friend/patient will not be identified in any publication.